 The journal Personality and Individual Differences published a study suggesting that men are more attracted by the movements of a woman, especially if she’s dancing or walking during her most fertile time of the month.

 German researchers recruited 46 women and recorded whether they were in a fertile or non-fertile phase.
 The researchers then recorded videos of the women as they danced or walked.

 A group of men screened the recorded videos.
 Men rated the movements of the women in their fertile phase as more attractive than those who weren’t.

 Thus, the researchers concluded that the results suggest that women in this stage of their menstrual cycle send out certain signals through the movements of their body.

 We recommend you read: Why Dance Therapy Is So Good for You

 Your body is always speaking to you

-As you can see, the way you walk says quite a few things about what’s going on inside, from worrying medical aspects like dementia to less concerning things, such as issues related to your sexuality.
+As you can see, the way you walk says many things about what’s going on inside.
+It can be anything from medical aspects like dementia to less concerning things like your sexuality.

 In any case, don’t forget to consult your doctor if you have any questions.
 We hope this information was useful, and remember to keep walking to keep yourself in optimal condition.It might interest you...